Ayditore/markdown-parser/lab-report-2-week-4.md

 The symptom I saw is that the output of the program includes the reference to the picture.
 From the lab instruction document, I noticed that the output should only include url.
 So I think the symptom is shown because the method cannot differentiate a reference from a url in the input.
-I uses a if statement to differentiate between image and url by checking if the link includes "https" or "www."
+After reading the feedback, I realized that the class wants us to differentiate a picture from a url by handle the `!` in image links instead of using `https` or `www`.
-These are two identifier which can identify a url to web page.
+Thus, I updated my file to differentiate whether the link has a `!` to determine if a link is a url or a picture.

 ---
 ## Second Code Change: Situation when the file contains no links